microsoft/BotBuilder-Samples/generators/dotnet-templates/Microsoft.BotFramework.CSharp.EchoBot/content/README.md

 ﻿# echobot sample
 Bot Framework v4 echo bot sample.

-This bot has been created using [Microsoft Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites
 - [.NET Core SDK][4] version 2.2 or higher